 The main disadvantage to forming a C

 corporation is often considered to be the potential for double taxation.

 C corporations are considered separately taxable entities by the

-Internal Revenue Service (IRS), and taxes must be paid on the profits of the corporation.
-If a corporation
+Internal Revenue Service (IRS), and taxes must be paid on the profits of

 shareholders in the form of dividends, the dividend income is also taxed

 as regular income to the shareholders.
 In this case, the corporation's

 profits are taxed twice, first as income to the corporation and second

 as dividend income to the shareholder, creating the “double-tax.”